manuGil/online-core/docs/source/data-entry.rst

    Connectivity issues between lines.
 The case of undershooting.

-To ensure `Topological consistency`_ between geometries, e.g., that line segments get properly connected while digitising, we have to set a snapping tolerance, which tells the GIS software to connect lines that are within certain distance automatically.
+To ensure |ltb| `Topological consistency`_ between geometries, e.g., that line segments get properly connected while digitising, we have to set a snapping tolerance, which tells the GIS software to connect lines that are within certain distance automatically.
 Otherwise, it will be challenging to ensure that our lines are connected.

 Task 2.3